Syed Ali Akbar

-Syed Ali Akbar (born 1890, Jaunpur, North-west Provinces, India) was the son of Captain Syed Mohammed, commander of the Paigah army in Hyderabad State and brother of Olympic tennis player Syed Mohammed Hadi.
+Syed Ali Akbar (1890 in Jaunpur, North-west Provinces, India – ?) was the son of Captain Syed Mohammed, commander of the Paigah army in Hyderabad State and brother of Olympic tennis player Syed Mohammed Hadi.
 He was born in Hyderabad on 16 October 1890 and got his primary and secondary education from Madrasa Aliya.
 After completing his matriculation he moved to Bombay and completed his intermediate from Wilson College.
 In 1912 when he was in the final year of his B.A., the Nizam's government approved his scholarship by the State government to study in England.
 From 1912 to 1916, he read history, political science, and economics at Peterhouse, Cambridge.
 Immediately after completing his M.A Cantab (Tripos) in Economics, he returned to Hyderabad.

 Working life

 In 1916, he joined government service as Reader of history & economics at Nizam College.
 In 1917, he was offered a job in the Education Department of Hyderabad State as Divisional Inspector of School by the Director of Education Sir Ross Masood.
 He served in the Education Department between 1918 and 1947 as Divisional Inspector of Schools, Deputy Director Education, Principal Nizam College and as Director Education.
 During his tenure, he also represented Hyderabad State in the Imperial Education Conference held London in 1927 and later visited Germany and published (1930s) the book The German School System.
 He retired as Director of Education in 1947.

 In 1948 soon after the fall of Hyderabad State, the new Governor of Hyderabad, Major-General J.N.
 Choudhary, nominated him on an Enquiry Committee of three members to investigate into the atrocities committed against Muslims during police action in various districts of the State.
 Syed Ali Akbar worked on this committee for seven months and submitted a comprehensive report to the Governor.

 He was appointed as principal of the first Evening College in India in 1949 which he served till 1953.
 He later took over as the Honorary Principal of the newly established Anwar-ul-ulum College mainly to cater to the education requirements of the poor Muslim students.
 Syed Ali Akbar served the college for over 15 years and was instrumental in raising it from a Junior Intermediate College with few dozen students to a degree college for both Arts and Science subjects with over 1,000 students.
 With the help of his friends and grants from the state of government, he was able to undertake construction of suitable building for housing the expanding requirements of the college.